Hanson (band): 2013–2020: Anthem, Finally It's Christmas and String Theory

 In July 2018, Hanson announced a symphonic tour and accompanying album, titled String Theory, inspired by their bucket list desire to play with a symphony orchestra at iconic venues such as the Sydney Opera House and the Greek Theatre.
 The tour began in August 2018 and saw them touring the world performing with the backing of local symphony orchestras.
 The album was released on November 9, 2018 with the symphonic composition recorded in Prague, led by Academy award winning arranger David Campbell.
 Hanson performed their highlight shows at the Sydney Opera House in Australia over the two nights of March 4th and 5th 2019.
 Their parents, Walker and Diana, flew to Australia to see their sons perform in the hallowed space.
 Whilst in Australia, the band played some side gigs at The Melbourne Zoo without the orchestra backing.

 On September 13, 2019, Hanson announced their Wintry Mix tour in North America, featuring Paul McDonald and Joshua and the Holy Rollers, led by the youngest Hanson brother, Mac Hanson.
 During the Wintry Mix tour, Zac was injured in a motorcycle accident on October 2, 2019.
-Despite the incident, the tour continued, with Zac on percussions and former HAIM drummer Dash Hutton filling in for him.
+Despite the incident, the tour continued, with Zac on percussions and former HAIM drummer Dash Hutton performing in his place.

 The band held a series of in-person concerts with accompanying livestreams in Tulsa from October 2020 to January 2021.
 At each show, 180 in-person tickets were available, making up 10% of the usual capacity of the venue.
 The theme in October was Live & Electric Revisited", in November it was Perennial Live, in December The Christmas Ball, and in January Listener's Choice.
 Some fans took issue with the band holding these concerts during the COVID-19 pandemic.
 During the series, the band also released Perennial, a compilation album with a selection of 20 songs previously only released to fan club members, plus the new song "Nothing Like a Love Song".

 2021: Against the World

 The seven-track album, Against the World was released officially in November 2021 after the band released a song a month with a corresponding video over the course of seven months in 2021.
-The album was recorded at FAME studios in Muscle Shoals, Alabama.
+The album was recorded at FAME Studios in Muscle Shoals, Alabama.
 The album's theme is about facing adversity in its many forms, and seeking a way forward.